-Wait at least 10 minutes after the key switch is turned OFF before disconnecting battery power.
-The system uses battery power to circulate DEF and prevent overheating of the DEF system.
+Before disconnecting battery power, wait at least 20 minutes after the ignition switch is turned OFF.
+The engine aftertreatment system (EAS) uses battery power to circulate DEF and prevent overheating of the DEF system.
 Failure to comply may result in property damage.